TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/2. Manage_Dataset_Module/Load_Raw_Recordings_Window/Functions/README.txt

 % named Record Node when open ephys is the format.
 % 2.
 TextAreaText: Text area of Extract_Data_Window app window to show info
 % when no proper data was found
 % 3.
-TextArea_3Text: Text area of Extract_Data_Window app window to show
+ProbeInfoText: Text area of Extract_Data_Window app window to show
 % folder contens and channelorder
 % 4.
 RecordingSystemDropDownItems: Items shown in Extract_Data_Window app
 % window capturing the recording system that was found.
 Cell array containg